zlorf/django-modeltranslation/docs/modeltranslation/registration.rst

 In case you are translating an existing project and your models have already been synced to the database you will need to alter the tables in your database and add these additional translation fields.
-Note that all added fields are declared ``null=True`` not matter if the original field is required.
+Note that all added fields are declared ``null=True`` no matter if the original field is required.
 In other words - all translations are optional.

-To populate the default translation fields added by the modeltranslation application you can use the ``update_translation_fields`` command below.
-See :ref:`commands-update_translation_fields` section for more infos on this.
+A management command is provided to handle the addition of new fields.
+See :ref:`commands-sync_translation_fields` section for more infos on this.